Who's the Sharp Objects killer? The top theories, broken down

 But John's doting girlfriend, Ashley, is the one with real reasons to want to get rid of his sister.
 We're pretty sure Natalie didn't like Ashley much.
 The young Keene might even have taken out a piece of Ashley's earlobe with her teeth.

 In Episode 4, Ashley finds a blood stain underneath John's bed in the carriage house.
 She doesn't seem surprised.
-Could it be from the hog farm?
-Or from one of the two dead girls?
 She's fast to clean it.
+She's also fast to point it out to the police in Episode 7.
+The blood was Natalie's, and John wasn't the only one with access to that place.

 Mama dearest